slouc/concurrency-in-scala-with-ce/README.md

 }
 ```

 You will notice that the main object extends `IOApp`.
-This is a very useful cats-effect trait that allows us to describe our programs as `IO` values, without having to actually run them manually by using `unsafeRunSync` or similar methods.
+This is a very useful Cats-Effect trait that allows us to describe our programs as `IO` values, without having to actually run them manually by using `unsafeRunSync` or similar methods.
 Remember how we said earlier that invoking `start` on some `IO` requires an implicit instance of `ContextShift[IO]` in order to define the `ExecutionContext` (and hence the thread pool) to run on?
-Well, `IOApp` comes with a default `ContextShift` instance (which you can then override if you want to).
+Well, `IOApp` comes with a default `ContextShift` instance, which you can also override if you want to.
 This is why we didn't have to explicitly define any implicit `ContextShift[IO]` instance in our code.

-For-comprehension is working on `IO` layer; we could flatMap `io1` into a bunch of other `IO`s, for example reading some stuff from the console, then displaying some more stuff, then doing an HTTP request, then talking to a database a bit, etc.
+For-comprehension is working on `IO` layer; we could flatMap `io1` into a bunch of other `IO`s, for example reading some stuff from the console, then displaying some more stuff, then doing an HTTP request, then talking to a database, etc.

 Now let's see what happens if we want to run some `IO` on a separate fiber: